 Gilles Marion

 Jerome Guillemard

 Desmond Murray

 Edwina Leclere

 John Bonett

 Monique Huyghe

-Franck Duprez
+Franck Duprez (resigned on 19 October 2018)

 Principal activities

 The Company's principal activity is that of carrying on business of insurance falling within Classes 1, 2, 8, 9 and 16 of the Insurance Business Act, 1998 (Chapter 403, Laws of Malta).
 The Company is licensed to transact general business and in accordance with the Companies Act (Cell Companies carrying on business of insurance) Regulations, 2010 was granted a license to act as a cell company in June 2011.